 The university offers many services and activities to members of the university community, ranging from dining and entertainment to financial information.
 This section describes university services offered to you that will make your employment here more enjoyable.
-To obtain phone numbers for many of the services and facilities listed below, please consult the Resource Guide section of this handbook.

 If you are interested in applying for parking privileges, you must visit the Parking Office, located at 2211 H Street, N.W.
 The Parking Office is open Monday through Friday from 8 a.m. to 5 p.m.

 - A completed parking application, including the signature of the appropriate department head.

 - A current vehicle registration card for each vehicle you wish to park in university facilities.
 Vehicles must be registered in the name of the employee or an immediate family member.

 Only regular full-time employees are eligible for on-campus parking.
 However, on-campus parking is not always available.
 The Parking Office maintains a waiting list if an on-campus assignment is not immediately available.
 Off-campus parking is sometimes offered to both regular full-time and regular part-time GW employees.
 Part-time employees are offered any off-campus parking that may be available.